Refuge Moëde Anterne

 - Altitude: 2000 m

-From the beginning of June to the first of October
+Opening period: Open from the beginning of June 2023 to the 1st of October 2023.

 The old chalet, originally built in 1898, was a simple hut used by hunters and walkers hiking towards the surrounding peaks.